MicrosoftEdge/WebView2Feedback/specs/DirectMessageChannel.md

     [out, retval] ICoreWebView2StagingDirectMessageChannel** directMessageChannel);
 }

-/// Additional options used to create WebView Environment.
-A default implementation is
+/// A continuation of the ICoreWebView2EnvironmentOptions interface to specify whether
-/// provided in `WebView2EnvironmentOptions.h`.
+/// the environment is only used to reconstruct direct message channel.
 [uuid(FAB20EFB-C716-47AC-8FED-C8A65A8FA334), object, pointer_default(unique)]
 interface ICoreWebView2EnvironmentOptions3 : IUnknown {
   /// Gets the `OnlyUsedForDirectMessageChannel` property.